Jubilee Hills: Healthcare and education

-The Sita Ramaswamy Temple, Jagannath Temple, and the Peddamma Temple are the most popular in the area, the latter being a fairly new temple.

 Media

-Jubilee Hills is home to large media houses.
-Media houses like NTV, YuppTV, TV-9, TV5, T News, RMFT Rainbow Media, Mahaa TV, V6, CVR News, etc. are located in Jubilee Hills and Kavuri Hills.
-It has become a media hub with a majority of the leading Telugu media houses headquartered here.
+Jubilee Hills is home to large media houses like NTV, YuppTV, TV-9, TV5, T News, RMFT Rainbow Media, Mahaa TV, V6, CVR News, etc. It has become a media hub with a majority of the leading Telugu media houses headquartered here.

-Beauty and gyms

-Jubilee Hills has some beauty parlours serving the affluent urban class residing here.

 Recreation

-The KBR National Park and a man-made pond, Lotus Pond, are used by walkers and joggers.
+The Kasu Brahmananda Reddy National Park and a man-made pond, Lotus Pond, are used by walkers and joggers.
 Also, there are two other significant natural water bodies in the area: Durgam Cheruvu and Hakimpet Kunta.
 The former is a major attraction to visitors where boating, trekking, restaurants, and an open-air disco operate.
 The State Gallery of Fine Arts is located to the northwest or in the region behind the business hub of Road Number 37.